What is a dashboard?

 When to use a dashboard?

-Companies utilize dashboards to track metrics and use data, not opinions, when making key decisions.
+Companies use dashboards to track key metrics and make data-informed decisions.

 How to build a dashboard?

 Alluxo makes building dashboards seamless.
 We handle integrations, formatting, publishing, and more.